 Photographs from Hokkaido & Kanagawa

-工藤靖樹 / Yasuki Kudo is a Ph.D. student in the Department of Government at the University of Texas at Austin.
-Before joining UT Austin, he studied political science at institutions in the United States, the United Kingdom, and Japan.
+工藤靖樹 / Yasuki Kudo is a Ph.D. candidate in the Department of Government at the University of Texas at Austin.
+Before joining UT Austin, he studied political science at universities in the United States, the United Kingdom, and Japan.
 From 2020 to 2024, he was a Ph.D. student in the Department of Political Science at the University of Kentucky.

 His research focuses on international security and cooperation.
 He uses quantitative methods to study military alliances, human rights, and public opinion.
 His work appears or is forthcoming in peer-reviewed journals, including International Studies Quarterly, Journal of Peace Research, and Journal of Conflict Resolution.